clb953/KMOChanges2806/19c/19c-zangwill-biography/README.md

 **Holidays in Ramsgate, Margate, Broadstairs and Dover**
 <br>
-'And a little to the left twinkled ‘The Green Man’— no friendly public-house, but a danger-signal from behind the [Goodwin Sands](/dickens/david-copperfield-goodwin-sands), likewise visible but by miracle.
+'And a little to the left twinkled ‘The Green Man’— no friendly public house, but a danger signal from behind the [Goodwin Sands](/dickens/david-copperfield-goodwin-sands), likewise visible but by miracle.
 <br><br>
 And as we marvelled at these jewels of the night, that shamed the absentee stars, the brake stood still with a jolt and a shock that threw our gay company into momentary alarm.
 But it was nothing.
 Only a horse fallen down dead!
 One of our overworked wheelers had suddenly sunk upon the earth, a carcase.
 Dust to dust!
 Who shall tell of the daylong agony of the dumb beast as he plodded pertinaciously through the heat, ministering to the pleasures of his masters?'
 _‘Without Prejudice’_, 1893